Walking Holidays in the Lake District

 Visit the remote Wasdale Head in the shadow of Scafell Pike, England’s highest mountain.

-Our most gentle holiday in one of the quieter corners of the Lake District.
-The route takes in Whinlatter Forest Park and the shores of Buttermere and Loweswater, before climbing out of Buttermere village to drop into the delightful Newlands Valley.
+The Vale of Lorton is a 28 mile walk from Whinlatter to Keswick through one of the quieter corners of the Lake District.
+This route takes in Whinlatter Forest Park, the tranquil shores of Buttermere and Loweswater, and the peaceful Newlands Valley.

 Discover one of the Lake District’s best-kept secrets with this delightful walk through the picturesque Vale of Lorton.
 Located in the quiet northwest corner of the National Park, this 28 mile route takes you past the tranquil waters of Loweswater, Crummock Water and Buttermere, revealing a landscape of breathtaking beauty.